CAGE Questionnaire: How to Know If You Have an Alcohol Problem

 What Is the CAGE Assessment?

-- Cutting Down: Have you ever felt you should cut down your drinking?
+- Cutting Down: Have you ever felt you should reduce your drinking?

 - Annoyance by Criticism: Does it annoy you when someone criticizes your drinking?